Applying for Deductible Gift Recipient (DGR) status

-Not-for-profits who are seeking guidance on how to apply for deductible gift recipient endorsement, or their status, can call the ATO’s dedicated Not-for-profit phone service on 1300 130 248 Monday to Friday, 8am to 6pm AEDT.
-You can email firstname.lastname@example.org.
+Not-for-profits can seek guidance on DGR categories and how to apply for deductible gift recipient endorsement by contacting the ATO Not-for-profit advice service on 1300 130 248 Monday to Friday, 8am to 6pm AEDT.
+Entities can also email email@example.com.

 Applying for DGR status under the specific listing process

 Before applying for specific listing, entities should contact the ATO to establish if they are eligible under a general category.
-If your entity does not fit into any of the DGR categories administered by the ATO, it may be able to apply to be specifically listed in legislation.
+If your entity does not fit into any of the DGR categories administered by the ATO, it may apply to be specifically listed in legislation.

-This option is only available in exceptional circumstances and involves assessment by the Treasurer followed by the government approving an amendment to the tax law.
+Specific listing is only available in exceptional circumstances and involves assessment by the Treasurer, followed by the government approving an amendment to the tax law.
 Of around 28,000 entities with DGR status, only around 200 are specifically listed.
 Applicants must meet a high bar to merit listing by name in the tax law.

-To request specific listing by name in the tax law as a DGR, your entity will need to write to the Assistant Minister for Finance, Charities and Electoral Matters, or email Treasury at email@example.com.
+To request specific listing by name in the tax law as a DGR, your entity will need to write to the Minister for Housing and Assistant Treasurer, or email Treasury at firstname.lastname@example.org.

-Your entity’s application should include the following information (if available):
+Your entity’s application should include the following information:

 - circumstances that have led to this request;

 - a strong case showing the exceptional circumstances that should be considered, including the broad public benefit your entity provides to the community;

 - a copy of the governing document for your entity – links are acceptable if on a website (such as ACNC Charity register);